Last Updated: September 8th, 2021 at 3:15 pm

-What are customers to do in these cases?
-There are a number of things consumers can do to keep their panels clear of snow, but perhaps the safest and most cost effective strategy may be to simply let the snow melt.
+What can customers do when they encounter snow on their roof-mounted solar panels?
+There are several things they can do to keep their panels clear of snow, but perhaps the safest and most cost-effective strategy may be to simply let the snow melt.
 After all, getting on a ladder in wintry conditions may not be the smartest thing to do!

 Those who want uninterrupted solar production should check their solar panel warranty before using any instrument to clear off their panels.